harvester/docs/versioned_docs/version-v1.1/advanced/pcidevices.md

 # Known Issues

 1. The 1.1.0 version of PCI passthrough matches VMs to devices using `vendorId:deviceId`.
-This means that if there is more than one device with the same `vendorId:deviceId` pair, then kubevirt will choose which device to allocate to a VM in a way that is essentially random.
+This means that if there is more than one device with the same `vendorId:deviceId` pair, then KubeVirt will choose which device to allocate to a VM in a way that is essentially random.
 This will be addressed in 1.1.2 with the new deviceplugin implementation.